alvinhenrick/spark-wikistream-example/README.md

 `./buildall.sh`

-3.Get into _spark-wikistream-example_ directory and do the maven build to build uber jar
+3.Get into _spark-wikistream-example_ directory and do the maven build to create uber jar

 `mvn clean package`